fullstorydev/fullstory-babel-plugin-react-native/README.md

 [![CircleCI](https://circleci.com/gh/fullstorydev/fullstory-babel-plugin-react-native.svg?style=svg)](https://circleci.com/gh/fullstorydev/fullstory-babel-plugin-react-native)

-FullStory's React Native babel plugin performs compile-time transformations to allow FullStory to access certain React Native attributes.
+FullStory's React Native babel plugin performs compile-time transformations to add FullStory-specific attributes to all React Native controls.
+This plugin should only be used in conjunction with `@fullstory/react-native`.

 ## Install the React Native babel plugin

+### Note: this babel plugin is automatically installed as a dependency to `@fullstory/react-native`

 #### with npm